nautim/digitalspacesciencespo/README.md

-This is a repository for [Diving into the Digital Public Space](https://courses.ceu.edu/courses/2022-2023/diving-digital-public-space-individual-behavioral-digital-traces-collective-social) course (SciencesPo - CEU 2022/23).
+This is a repository for the [Diving into the Digital Public Space](https://courses.ceu.edu/courses/2022-2023/diving-digital-public-space-individual-behavioral-digital-traces-collective-social) course (SciencesPo - CEU 2022/23).

 ----